 “David also commanded the chiefs of the Levites to appoint their brothers as the singers who should play loudly on musical instruments, on harps and lyres and cymbals, to raise sounds of joy.”1 Chron.
 15:16

 Now, while we might have added a few instruments to the list, the general vibe remains the same.
 We have a big God, and to praise him appropriately, we might just need to make a big sound.

 The idea that worship music should only be quiet and contemplative is simply not biblical.
 We have a lot of freedom to worship God in a variety of ways through music, and we see this expressed in scripture, from an impromptu tambourine jam on the shore of the Red Sea (Ex.
 15:19–21), to a huge dance party in the streets of Jerusalem (1 Chron.
 15:16–28), and a couple of saints singing midnight hymns in prison (Acts 16:25).
 When we get to heaven, the multitudes of angels and all the redeemed will raise their voice and cry out together to praise the Lamb who was slain.
 This will not be a quiet sound (Rev. 19:1–3).

-The main reason that the music is loud on Sundays is we are gathered together to celebrate and proclaim our salvation through the work of Jesus.
+The main reason that the music can get loud on Sundays is that we are gathered together to celebrate and proclaim our salvation through the work of Jesus.
 When people want to celebrate, they throw a party.
 And when people throw a party, they play loud music and dance.